-Migraines during the holidays sound like the worst thing that could happen, but there are some steps we can take to prepare and prevent them.
+Migraine during the holidays sounds like the worst thing that could happen, but there are some steps we can take to prepare and prevent them.
 That said, when they do happen we must rely on our migraine tools to get us through.
-I have had migraine free holidays and I have had some in which I had to use every tool in the kit to get through.
-Either way the migraine sufferer knows that this illness does not care what the calendar says.
-However, let’s not allow migraines to steal all our joy or memories.
+I have had migraine-free holidays and I have had some in which I had to use every tool in the kit to get through.
+Either way, the migraine sufferer knows that this illness does not care what the calendar says.
+However, let’s not allow migraine to steal all our joy or memories.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
-Please read the full disclosure for more information.
+As an Amazon Associate I earn from qualifying purchases.
+Please read the full disclosure for more information

 It is always powerful to stop and reflect on what you want to focus on during the holidays.
 No one will fault you for having the best intentions and changing things up.
 This even happens to those without migraines.

 The Smells of the Season: Enticing or Overwhelming?